 - Lack of (or inadequate) emergency response plans. - Lack of training to specific individuals or availability of appropriate emergency response. - Failure in command and control functions as a result of incorrect initial assessment or untimely awareness of incident. - Inadequacies in environmental awareness and monitoring of fuel loads, curing rates etc

 (References: AS 3745; AS 1851; AIIMS 4 Management Principles)

 OWNER Chadd Hunt CREATED 02/07/2019 05:42:30

-LIKELIHOOD Likely SEVERITY Extreme CONTROL EFFECTIVENESS Strong training exercise per year
+LIKELIHOOD Likely SEVERITY Extreme

 Functioning Local Emergency Management Committee, which meets quarterly